dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.2.4 =
+- Fix: Issue with Fiat Withdrawals not checking for the `has_wallets` capability correctly is now fixed.
+- Add: Extensible way to exclude some currency tags from `[wallets_deposit]` and `[wallets_withdraw]` shortcodes, for the upcoming Taproot Assets adapter.

 = 6.2.3 =
 - Fix: Clicking the re-scrape button in Bitcoin-like wallet adapters now refreshes the page again.